Unemployability or TDIU:

 Understanding Total Disability Based on Individual Unemployability

 Introduction: In certain cases, veterans with less than a 100% scheduler rating may be unable to work due to their service-connected conditions.
 To address this, the law provides an avenue for veterans to claim benefits at the 100% level even without a full scheduler rating.
 This benefit is known as "total disability based on individual unemployability" (TDIU), or simply "individual unemployability" (IU).
 In this blog, we will delve into the significance of TDIU and explain the requirements and considerations involved in making this claim.

-The critical issue in a TDIU claim is the inability of the veteran to engage in "substantially gainful employment" because of their service-connected conditions.
-"Substantially gainful employment" means to hold a job that pays at least an amount equal to the annual poverty level set by the federal government.
-To qualify for TDIU benefits, a claimant must meet the following requirements:
+TDIU benefits veterans who cannot engage in "substantially gainful employment" due to their service-connected conditions.
+Substantially gainful employment refers to holding a job that pays at least the annual poverty level set by the federal government.
+To qualify for TDIU benefits, the following requirements must be met: